lelit/pglast/README.rst

 ``parse_plpgsql()``, that take respectively an ``SQL`` statement and a ``PLpgSQL`` statement and return a *parse tree* as a hierarchy of Python dictionaries, lists and scalar values.
-In some cases these scalars correspond to some C ``typedef enums``, that are automatically extracted from the PostgreSQL headers mentioned above and are available as ``pg_query.enums``.
+In some cases these scalars correspond to some C ``typedef enums``, that are automatically extracted from the PostgreSQL headers mentioned above and are available as ``pglast.enums``.

 At a higher level that tree is represented by three Python classes, a ``Node`` that represents a single node, a ``List`` that wraps a sequence of nodes and a ``Scalar`` for plain values such